SD card: UHS-II

 Support for the UHS-II interface was introduced in SD specification version 4.0, released in January 2011.
 It added two new transfer modes: FD156, supporting up to 156 MB/s full-duplex, and HD312, enabling up to 312 MB/s half-duplex.
 These speeds required a second row of connectors for LVDS, bringing the total to 17 for full-size cards and 16 for microSD cards.

 Each LVDS lane can transfer up to 156 MB/s.
 In full-duplex mode, one lane is used for sending data and the other for receiving.
 In half-duplex mode, both lanes operate in the same direction.

 While initial adoption began in cameras around 2014, wider implementation took several more years, as few applications required the extra speed provided by the interface.
-As of 2025, only about 100 cameras, mostly high-end models, support UHS-II cards.
+As of 2025, about 100 cameras, mostly high-end models, support UHS-II cards.

 UHS-III

 Support for the UHS-III interface was introduced in SD specification version 6.0, released in February 2017.
 It added two new full-duplex transfer modes: FD312, offering up to 312 MB/s, and FD624, doubling that to 624 MB/s.
 UHS-III retains the same physical interface and pin layout as UHS-II for backward compatibility.
 However, as of 2025, UHS-III has seen limited adoption and is unlikely to be widely implemented, as the SDA instead prioritizes SD Express, which offers even higher transfer rates but limits backward compatibility to UHS-I speeds.